 The programme concludes with Brahms’ Regensonate in D; an intensely nostalgic work that Clara Schumann described as “blissful” and “melancholic” – music that she wanted to accompany her “at that passage from here to eternity”.

-Joy appears on BBC Radio 3’s In Tune on Monday 6 May
+Joy appeared on BBC Radio 3’s In Tune on Monday 6 May

 Praised for her stylish playing, musical maturity, formidable technical finesse and keen advocacy for new music, Joy Lisney is one of the most exciting young musicians to emerge in recent years in a busy career combining the cello with composing and conducting.